rrubberr/Flatpak-LuxRender/extract_from_flatpak/README.md

 sudo apt install qt5ct
 ```

 Set the system Qt5 theme to "Adwaita-Dark" as shown in the included screenshot.
-Adjust the font size to your choice.
+Adjust the font size to your tastes.

 ![Theming](org.luxrender.luxrender17_Qt5_Theming.png)
 ![Theming](org.luxrender.luxrender17_Qt5_Theming2.png)